 Who does Paul share his frustrations with?
 Where does he go for inspiration?

-The Boss – His boss is far too busy and only reaches out when sales are down or there is an issue.
+His boss is far too busy and only reaches out when sales are down or an issue.
 In his present position, his boss is no longer an option.
-Paul’s boss has his own issues to deal with.
-He expects Paul to identify the problem and solve them.
+Paul’s boss has his issues to deal with, and he expects Paul to identify the problem and solve them.
 The last thing Paul wants is to appear that he is not on top of his business.

-His Peers – Early in his career Paul had many peers with whom he could discuss his frustrations with.
+His Peers – Early in his career, Paul had many peers with whom he could discuss his frustrations.
 Now they are distrustful and battle with him for resources and recognition.

 His Direct Reports – Paul wants to shield them from bigger issues.

 His Spouse – Paul’s spouse will listen to his problems, but even though she is sympathetic, she is not in any position to assist him.

 His Coach – This is the best place to start.
 Paul’s coach can provide him with a non-judgemental sounding board.
 All discussions are held in confidence.
 His coach is a friend, motivator and mentor.
 Paul reaps the benefits of having a coach.
 He leaves sessions energized, inspired and more confident to tackle his most critical issues.